SuperElastix/SimpleElastix/README.md

 vectorOfImages = [vectorOfImages.push_back(sitk.ReadImage(image)) for image in population] image4d = sitk.JoinSeriesFilter(vectorOfImages)

-# We instantiate an elastix object that will hold data and configuration
+# We instantiate an elastix object
 selx = sitk.SimpleElastix()

 # The groupwise transform works only on the moving image.
 However, a